signalwerk/flegrix/readme.md

 # Flegrix
-A tiny grid system to work with css-flexbox and css-grid.
+A tiny grid system to work with css-grid.
+By default it also includes a flexbox fallback for IE10+ and other browsers not supporting css-grid.

 The system holds basically the following helpers;

 ```SCSS